-One of my close friends will be 8 years sober in April.
+One of my close friends will be 8 years sober in soon.
 She’s been at the end of many teary phone calls and has been there at the start of many of my day ones.
 She’s a real treasure and is wonderfully and unapologetically honest with me about alcoholism, her battles, and what I may battle as I continue my sober journey.
 She told me at the end of my first month sober to never forget ….
-Honesty is the key to Sobriety.
-Without it you won’t survive.
-That’s a fact!

 Being brutally honest with yourself is terrifying sometimes and sobriety was and still is such an unknown for me which has also caused a lot of fear.
 I’ve been getting through each fear as it pops its head up, alcohol-free.
 The more fears I get through in my very early sobriety, the more I’m setting up a foundation that is based on my strengths in a hope that my foundation won’t crumble when harder things come my way.